Istanbul Food Guide

 Dolmabahçe Palace interior

-What’s impressive about this palace is not just the crystal chandeliers which weigh several tonnes, but the fact that Dolmabahçe Palace has witnessed the latter part of the Ottoman era and the earlier part of the modern era.
+The crystal chandeliers alone weigh several tons, and the building witnessed both the latter part of the Ottoman era and the earlier part of the modern era.
+Few addresses in the city carry that much history in one hallway.

 While the main presidential palace is located in the capital Ankara, there is also a presidential office located at Dolmabahçe Palace, where the President of Turkey works and receives visitors.